-Du applied the circuit/3DLHDAP code to optimize the conjugate-T circuit for an ion cyclotron resonance heating (ICRH) antenna system.
-The results show that the antenna system with a conjugate-T circuit maintains a lower reflection coefficient (< 0.4) without adjusting impedance matching when the plasma parameters vary over a wide range.
+Du applied the Circuit/3DLHDAP code to optimize the conjugate-T circuit for ion cyclotron resonance heating (ICRH) antenna system.
+Results show that the antenna system with conjugate-T circuit maintains a lower reflection coefficient (< 0.4) without adjusting the impedance matching, when the plasma parameters vary in a wide range.
 Xu extended the DIVIMP impurity transport code to include the $E \times B$ drift effect.
-Combined with the SOLPS-ITER code, simulations showed that $E \times B$ drift played an important role in affecting tungsten impurity transport from the divertor region to the core plasma.
-Yin reported the numerical results on increasing the efficiency of heating ions by optimizing the parameters of the ICRH system (e.g. wave frequency and parallel wave number) and plasma density in SOL for the ITER device [40].
+Combined with the SOLPS-ITER code, simulations showed that $E \times B$ drift plays an important role on affecting the tungsten impurity transport from divertor region to core plasma.
+Yin reported the numerical results on increasing the efficiency of heating ions by optimizing parameters of ICRH system (e.g. wave frequency, parallel wave number) and plasma density in SOL for the ITER device [40].

 Lu introduced the progress of a newly developed code for studying the ICRH power coupling in the plasma boundary.
-This code includes the nonlinear effects related to the radio-frequency sheath and can be applied to design an ICRH antenna system and study impurity sputtering issues [41].
-Wu et al calculated several ICRH schemes for the EHL-2 device using TORIC and found that the ratio of ion temperature to electron temperature strongly affects the efficiency of heating ions [42].
-Zhou reported the simulations of tungsten impurity transport for the HL-3 tokamak by considering different divertor configurations and found that the tungsten impurity concentration in the core of the snowflake divertor was higher than that of a conventional divertor.
+This code includes the non-linear effects related to the radio-frequency sheath and can be applied to design ICRH antenna system and to study impurity sputtering issues [41].
+Wu calculated several ICRH schemes for the EHL-2 device using TORIC.
+It was found that the ratio of ion temperature to electron temperature strongly affects the efficiency of heating ions [42].
+Zhou reported the simulations of tungsten impurity transport for the HL-3 tokamak with considering different divertor configurations.
+It was found that the tungsten impurity concentration in the core of the snow-flake divertor is higher than that of the conventional divertor.
 Shi showed the progress of a solenoid-free current drive via ECRH on the EXL-50 device.
-The maximum ECRH-driven current reached up to 180 kA [43].
+The maximum of ECRH driven current reaches up to 180 kA [43].

-Wang presented the modeling results for divertor detachment with neon impurity seeding on the EAST and found that the inner divertor target was easier to detach than the outer divertor target in the case with a favorable toroidal magnetic field.
-Tao et al developed a numerical code for solving a one-dimensional (1D) gyrokinetic equation, which was applied to study the effect of impurity on the ITG mode.
-The decay length of the impurity played an important role in stabilizing ITG [44].
-Li et al analyzed the sheath structure and energy flux to a divertor target in the presence of hot electrons under EAST parameters with particle-in-cell simulations, elaborated the effect of hot electrons on the temperature of the divertor target with ANSYS fluent calculation, and compared with the case of heat flux calculated with the classical sheath heat transmission coefficient [32, 45].
-Liu applied the gyrofluid code ExFC to study the effect of carbon impurity on ITG turbulence.
-It was shown that ITGinduced turbulent transport strongly depends on the impurity density gradient.
-Yang et al developed a 3D Monte Carlo code SURO-FUZZ to study the formation and growing process of tungsten fuzz (e.g. porous nanostructure).
-The simulation results agreed well with the experiments on the devices (PISCES-A and NAGDIS-II) [46].
+Wang presented the modeling results on the divertor detachment with neon impurity seeding on the EAST.
+It was found that the inner divertor target is easier to be detached than the outer one for the case with a favorable toroidal magnetic field.
+Tao developed a numerical code for solving 1D gyro-kinetic equation, which was applied to study the effect of impurity on ITG mode.
+The decay length of impurity plays an important role on stabilizing ITG [44].
+Li analyzed the sheath structure and energy flux to the divertor target in the presence of hot electrons under EAST parameters with the particle-in-cell simulations, elaborated effect of the hot electrons on the temperature of the divertor target with ANSYS fluent calculation, and compared with the case of heat flux calculated with the classical sheath heat transmission coefficient [32, 44].
+Liu applied the gyro-fluid code ExFC to study the effect of carbon impurity on ITG turbulence.
+It was shown that ITG induced turbulent transport strongly depends on the impurity density gradient.
+Yang developed a 3D Monte Carlo code SURO-FUZZ to study the formation and growing process of tungsten fuzz (e.g. porous nanostructure).
+The simulation results agree well with the experiments on the devices (PISCES-A, NAGDIS-II) [46].